msteckyefantis/subzero/README.md

 ```
     TypeError: Cannot freeze array buffer views with elements
 ```
-will no longer be thrown when attempting to freeze buffers
+will no longer be thrown when attempting to mega freeze objects with buffers

 ##install: